Climate change is altering Earth’s rotation enough to mess with our clocks

 But when scientists try to describe what Earth is doing at any given moment, they have to factor in a lot of slop and wobble.

 Twenty-seven leap seconds have been added to Universal Coordinated Time since 1972.
 The addition of a leap second happens at the last tick of the clock on the night of Dec.
-31.
+31 and June 30.

 Making the leap